 Knowing your cancer cannot be cured can bring up some very strong emotions for you.
 This can be very difficult to cope with, especially if you are single and do not have the support of a caring partner.
 It might help to talk to someone else about how you are feeling.

 Help and support

-If you’re at all worried about anything to do with your sex life and sexuality you may want to talk through how you’re feeling with a counsellor or therapist.
-Or you could contact some of the organisations that offer support and information about with relationships and sexuality.
+If you’re worried about anything to do with your sex life or sexuality, you may want to talk through how you’re feeling.
+You could do this with a counsellor or therapist.
+Or you could contact some of the organisations that offer support and information.